1998–99 South-West Indian Ocean cyclone season: Other storms in 1999

 Similar to the previous depression and Tropical Storm Alda, Tropical Disturbance D2 developed in the Mozambique Channel, initially subtropical in nature.
 On February 20, a cold front exited the African coast off Mozambique, spawning an area of convection.
 A weak low-pressure area developed on February 23, which proceeded to move southeastward.
 Due to unfavorable wind shear, the system failed to organize much, although initially it produced strong wind gusts.
 On February 28, much of the convection was removed from the circulation, which looped over southwestern Madagascar to turn back to the west.
 On March 4, when Tropical Storm Davina was named, the disturbance was renamed E1.
 The next day, the circulation executed a small loop, dissipating on March 6 over eastern Mozambique.

 A long-lived system developed on February 28 in the Australian region south of February 28, and moved westward.
 On March 7, the JTWC initiated advisories on the system as Tropical Cyclone 26S, briefly estimating peak 1-minute winds of 65 km/h the next day.
 Soon after, the system weakened into a tropical depression, crossing into the south-west Indian Ocean late on March 8.
 At that time, it was designated Tropical Disturbance E2.
 Continuing westward along the northern edge of a strong ridge, the disturbance failed to intensify due to easterly wind shear.
 Although the MFR ceased issuing advisories, they noted that a distinct circulation persisted, reaching a location to the north of Mauritius by March 16.
 That day, it turned back to the east with a sporadic area of convection, influenced by the larger Tropical Depression E3.
 Two days later, the system organized enough for the MFR to reclassify it as a tropical disturbance.
 The system failed to reorganize much, and dissipated on March 20.
-Another tropical disturbance, named E3, formed on March 11 in the eastern portion of the basin.
-It initially failed to develop more, but after an increase in convection, the system intensified into a tropical depression on March 14 while moving generally west-northwestward.
-On the next day, the system began drifting to the southwest due to weak steering currents.
-On March 16, the JTWC initiated advisories on the system as Tropical Cyclone 28S, briefly upgrading it to tropical storm status on the next day.
-On March 18, the depression began weakening, dissipating three days later.